 Teens don’t have it easy when it comes to car insurance in Ontario.
-Insurance companies look at age, driving record and insurance claims history when assessing risk for auto insurance policies.
+Insurance companies look at age, driving record, and insurance claims history when assessing risk for auto insurance policies.
+The cost of average Ontario car insurance for teenage drivers is $302.
 Teen drivers just haven’t the time to establish a driving record or insurance history.
 In absence of these, and with drivers under 25 statistically likely to have serious accidents, premiums for teens are pricey.

 Car Insurance Statistical Factors